ipunkt/laravel-package-manager/README.md

 For providing routes you have to extend the `RouteServiceProvider`.

+First of all, please add a protected `$packagePath` to your extended service provider class and give it a value for the package root folder like so: `protected $packagePath = __DIR__ . '/../../';`.
+This is necessary to mark your files relative to the package root.

 Just set `$routesNamespace`, `$routesMiddleware` and `$routesFile` to your needs and you are ready to go.
 For registering various routes you should have one provider for each type of routes file (api, web, ...).

 #### Views / Templates

 We provide the `ViewServiceProvider` for extension.

+First of all, please add a protected `$packagePath` to your extended service provider class and give it a value for the package root folder like so: `protected $packagePath = __DIR__ . '/../../';`.
+This is necessary to mark your files relative to the package root.

 You have to set the `$namespace` to your package based identifier.
 The `$templatesFolder` is set to the `resources/views` by default, you can override it.

 #### Database Migrations

 We provide the `MigrationServiceProvider` to provide database migration files from package.

+First of all, please add a protected `$packagePath` to your extended service provider class and give it a value for the package root folder like so: `protected $packagePath = __DIR__ . '/../../';`.
+This is necessary to mark your files relative to the package root.

 You have to set the `$migrationsFolder` to your package migrations.

 #### Translations

 We provide the `TranslationServiceProvider` for extension.

+First of all, please add a protected `$packagePath` to your extended service provider class and give it a value for the package root folder like so: `protected $packagePath = __DIR__ . '/../../';`.
+This is necessary to mark your files relative to the package root.

 You have to set the `$namespace` to your package based identifier.
 The `$translationsFolder` is set to the `resources/lang` by default, you can override it.

 For the new implemented way for json files we also support the `$useJson` flag.
 When `true` the given files have to be json format.